exasol/row-level-security/doc/user_guide/tutorial.md

 ## Conclusion

-In this tutorial we went trough a real world example where you learned how to securely setup an RLS-protected Virtual Schema in order to restrict what users are allowed to see.
+In this tutorial we went through a real-world example where you learned how to securely set up an RLS-protected Virtual Schema in order to restrict what users are allowed to see.

 You created a staging area and populated that with publicly available data by pointing the EXALoader to a public API and running an import.